Manifold-based isogeometric analysis basis functions with prescribed sharp features: Review of manifold-based basis functions

 The blending functions can be conveniently combined from suitably defined B-spline basis functions.
 In Figure~\ref{fig:1dWeightFun} the construction of $C^2$-continuous blending functions from cubic B-splines is illustrated.
 The uniform knot interval length of the B-splines is~$1/4$.
 The blending functions are defined as the linear combinations

 and yield after mapping the blending functions

 Evidently, both functions satisfy the partition-of-unity property~\eqref{eq:partitionOfUnity} given that a complete B-spline basis sums up to one.
-It is worth emphasising that the blending functions proposed here are polynomial in contrast to the rational ones introduced in~\cite{majeedCirak:2016}, see also~\ref{sec:weightsApp}.
-Moreover, the tensor products of the new univariate blending functions yield the corresponding multivariate blending functions.
+It is worth emphasising that the blending functions proposed here are polynomial in contrast to the rational ones in~\cite{ying2004simple, majeedCirak:2016}, see also~\ref{sec:weightsApp}.
+The tensor products of the new univariate blending functions yield the corresponding multivariate blending functions.
+Note that different from the chosen knot interval of 1/4, as proposed in~\cite{tosun2011manifold}, a knot interval of 1/3 yields also blending functions which sum up to one without normalisation.

 Finally, the approximant over the reference element~$\Box$ is obtained by blending the approximants over the two charts

 Due to the choice of the Lagrange basis for $\vec p_j(\xi_j)$ the coefficients $\vec \alpha_j$ can be interpreted as vertex coefficients.
 The coefficients $\vec \alpha_j$ of each chart are formally obtained with